guardian/discussion-avatar/README.md

 The Avatar Service comprises of an API and various related tasks, which take the form of Lambda functions.

+## Architecture

+Metadata about avatars is stored in Dynamo.
+Image files are stored in S3.

+The Avatar API is used for uploading avatars and updating their status (for moderation purposes).

+Some lambdas are used to resize avatars on initial upload.
+These live in the Discussion Platform repo.

+There are 4 S3 buckets used:

+* incoming (for newly uploaded avatars)
+* raw (to preserve original files)
+* processed (for resized files)
+* origin (for approved files - this bucket is public)

+The exact flow is:

+    upload (api)
+    -> + incoming

+    resize (lambda)
+    -> + raw
+    -> + processed
+    -> - incoming

+    approved (api - moderation)
+    -> + origin
+    -> old avatar files and records deleted

+(+/- indicate add/remove from bucket.)

+If the avatar is instead rejected by the moderatorsn, the image is not moved to origin and any previous avatar files are left in place.

 ## Running locally

 ### Configuring AWS Credentials